-- 1. Express a general knowledge of the books of the Bible, including key individuals, major events, and historical settings. - 2.
-Articulate a synthesis of every major category of systematic theology. - Exegete and apply Scripture using inductive methods and principles of literalgrammatical-historical principles of interpretation. - 4.
-Communicate biblical truth clearly and effectively.

-- 5. Relate effectively as a servant-leader in a local church or para-church setting. - Understand and articulate the Free-Grace principles of progressive sanctification in life and ministry.
+- 1. Express a general knowledge of the books of the Bible, including key individuals, major events, and historical settings. - Articulate a synthesis of every major category of systematic theology. - 3.
+Exegete and apply Scripture using inductive methods and principles of literal-grammatical-historical principles of interpretation. - 4.
+Communicate biblical truth clearly and effectively and make application to everyday living. - 5.
+Relate effectively as a servant-leader in a local church or para-church setting. - 6.
+Understand and articulate the Free-Grace principles of progressive sanctification in life and ministry.